 An orthopedic surgeon can perform a number of surgical procedures to reconstruct and stabilize your spine.
 The type of procedure that is performed will vary depending upon the type of spinal deformity, your previous health history, your age, and other factors.

-Orthopedic Research Clinic of Alaska is experienced in diagnosing and treating spinal deformities.
-Call our office today to schedule an appointment with our orthopedic surgeon to discuss treatment options that will help reduce any pain you are experiencing from a spinal deformity.
+Orthopedic Research Clinic of Alaska is experienced in diagnosing and treating back pain & spinal deformities.
+Call our office today to schedule an appointment with our orthopedic surgeons to discuss back & spine treatment options that will help reduce any back pain you are experiencing from a spinal deformity.